John Barleycorn: Robert Burns (1782)

-'Twill make the widow's heart to sing,

-Tho' the tear were in her eye.

-Then let us toast John Barleycorn,

-Each man a glass in hand;

-And may his great posterity

-Ne'er fail in old Scotland!

 Field recordings

 Many field recordings of the song were made of traditional singers performing the song, mostly in England.
 In 1908, Percy Grainger used phonograph technology to record a Lincolnshire man named William Short singing the song; the recording can be heard on the British Library Sound Archive website.
 James Madison Carpenter recorded a fragment sung by a Harry Wiltshire of Wheald, Oxfordshire in the 1930s, which is available on the Vaughan Williams Memorial Library website as well as another version probably performed by a Charles Phelps of Avening, Gloucestershire.
 The Shropshire singer Fred Jordan was recorded singing a traditional version in the 1960s.

 A version recorded in Doolin, Co.
 Clare, Ireland from a Michael Flanagan in the 1970s is available courtesy of the County Clare Library.

 The Scottish singer Duncan Williamson also had a traditional version which was recorded.

 Helen Hartness Flanders recorded a version sung by a man named Thomas Armstrong of Mooers Forks, New York, USA in 1935.